EbadiDev/conf-gen/README.md

 # Load Balancer Configuration Generator

-This script generates JSON configuration files for both server and Iran-side setups of a load balancer system.
+This script generates JSON configuration files for server and Iran-side setups of a load balancer system with support for multiple configuration types including simple port forwarding and advanced Reality/gRPC tunneling.

 ## Quick Install & Usage